Pacific Southwest, Region 9: Superfund

 In September 2002, EPA issued a Record of Decision (ROD) which selected the remedial actions for the Site.
 The groundwater remedy consists of using a combination of in situ chemical oxidation (ISCO) to enhance treatment of VOCs and 1,4 dioxane in the source area, and extraction and treatment of the contaminated groundwater.
 The selected soil remedy for VOCs consists of using dual phase extraction (DPE) due to the presence of a perched aquifer.
 DPE is a process in which contaminated soil vapors and groundwater are extracted simultaneously for treatment of VOCs.
 The selected soil remedy for non-VOCs (i.e. PAHs, PCBs and lead) is excavation and off-site disposal.
 Institutional controls, which would limit access and soil disturbing activities, will be required in areas where excavation is not feasible.

 EPA completed the Soil and Groundwater Remedial Design (RD) reports in September 2007.
 During the RD two in situ treatability studies were completed, which evaluated using an ISCO treatment technology injecting ozone and hydrogen peroxide into the contaminated groundwater, and a reductive dechlorination technology injecting a HRC into the groundwater.
 The ISCO study showed significant reductions of both VOCs and 1,4 dioxane in the groundwater and is an innovative technology for in situ treatment of these contaminants.
 HRC was effective on VOCs only.
 These, treatment technologies were included in the RD to implement the in situ portion of the groundwater operable unit (OU) 1 remedy.
 Extraction and treatment was also chosen to complete the groundwater remedy.
-The soil (OU2) remedy included use of DPE in the two source areas (HWA and DPA) of the site.
-As a result of continued migration of the contaminated groundwater and commingling with other plume(s) in the downgradient area, additional field sampling and ground water pump testing are necessary to identify the downgradient plume boundary and areas of commingling prior to implementation of the groundwater remedy.
+The soil (OU2) remedy included use of DPE in the two source areas (HWA and DPA) of the Site.

-The site has transitioned from a fund lead site to a PRP enforcement lead site.
+The Site has transitioned from a fund lead site to a Potentially Responsible Parties (PRP) enforcement lead site.
 Special notice letters were sent in May 2008 to 68 PRPs for them to take over the remedial action (RA) and pay past site costs.
 In February 2009, EPA issued a Unilateral Administrative Order (UAO) to 43 PRPs to conduct the RA for soil and ground water.
 The PRPs have formed a Cooper Drum Coordinating Parties Group (CDCPG) and have complied with the UAO.
-EPA will oversee the cleanup of soil and groundwater contamination at the Cooper Drum Site, which is being performed by the CDCPG responsible parties who contributed to this contamination.
+Forty companies have agreed to collectively pay $22 million to finish cleaning up the Site in a January, 2016 settlement that includes reimbursement to EPA, which used public funds for site cleanup between 2001 and 2009.
+EPA continues to oversee the cleanup of soil and groundwater contamination at the Cooper Drum Site, which is being performed under a consent decree by the CDCPG responsible parties who contributed to this contamination..

-EPA recently approved work plans for soil and groundwater cleanup.
+EPA approved work plans for soil and groundwater cleanup.
 Construction of the Soil Vapor Extraction (SVE) treatment system has been completed and the system began operating in February 2011.
 Construction of the Groundwater Treatment System was completed in September 2011.
 The Dual Phase Extraction (DPE) Wells began operating in April 2012 after the wastewater discharge permit was obtained form the Los Angeles County Sanitation District.
 The DPE wells extract contaminated water from the perched aquifer and allow the SVE system to remove and treat the contaminated soil vapor from this perched zone.
 The extraction and treatment of contaminated groundwater from the aquifer beneath the Site began in August 2012 from an on-site groundwater extraction well.
-The next step is to construct the remaining extraction wells and conveyance piping off-site across Rayo Avenue in order to begin treating the contaminated groundwater plume which extends to Southern Avenue.
+In Spring 2015, the PRPs installed a new extraction well and pipe system to extract contaminated groundwater and then pipe it back to the Site for treatment.
+The next step is to conduct additional field sampling and evaluation prior to implementing the groundwater remedy further down gradient from the Site.

 Contaminants and Risks